shubhamdhatrak/st-emailverification-usecase/README.md

 ```

-**Step 3** : Add logic in client which will show a popup/link to verify email-address if the current email-id is valid and correct without interupting application.
+**Step 3** : Add logic in client which will show a popup/link to verify email-address if the current email-id is valid.

-Add one more link in a scneario when user want's to change email-address.(Once confirmation on this link, user will have to re-login to application).
-This will only change the email-address and not primary key/primary identifier/username with which is user is trying to login.
-(Also currently Auth0 does not support multiple user's with same email-address, logic needs to handle same logic.)
+  Logic around how we can update email_verified flag in listed below :
+  Solution 1 : Client will call backend API which internally willl call Auth0 update-users API to update `email_verified` flag to true.
+  Solution 2 : Backend API can call Auth0's email-verification token API to get email-verification token link which we can open in new tab/popup once user's click 'Submit'.
+  Solution 3 : We can directly send verification link to user's email-address with Auth0 API and only after post email-verification, user will be able to access application.

+[Edge case scneario where user wants to update email-address before verification] : In this case, add one more link/button on client UI.
+Once user's clicks on this link/button, with the help of Auth0 API we can modify user's email and it will send out verification link over email.
+Since this affects the current Auth0's user session, user will have to re-login in order to access application.
+(Currently Auth0 does not support multiple users with same email-address, so user will have to enter unique email-address during update)

 **Step 4** : Once user click on email-verification and `email_verified` flag gets updated in Auth0, we have to revoke current access token and will have to generate new access token with the available refresh-token.
-In case if refresh token is expired or if not present, application will redirect user to login to continue with work.
+In case if refresh token is expired or if not present, application will redirect user to login to continue.